adsukharev/social-network/backend/README.md

 on:

 ```
-'connect' -> connect to socket
+'connect' -> connected to socket
 'receive_message' -> get message from server to another user
 'notification_message' -> notificate about message another user
 'notification_like' -> notificate about like another user